 The AIV stems from the left coronary artery at the superior end of the anterior interventricular sulcus.
 It courses obliquely and anteroinferiorly along the anterior surface of the heart towards its apex, within the anterior interventricular sulcus.
 The AIV curves around the apex of the heart and continues superiorly along the inferior surface of the heart, within the inferior interventricular sulcus.
 The artery ends approximately halfway along the inferior surface by anastomosing with the inferior interventricular branch (a.k.a posterior interventricular/posterior descending branch) of the right coronary artery.

-Within the anterior interventricular sulcus, the AIV is accompanied on the right side by the anterior interventricular vein.
+Within the anterior interventricular sulcus, the AIV is accompanied on the left side by the anterior interventricular vein.
 This represents the first part of the great cardiac vein.

 Branches and supply